VinAIResearch/blur-kernel-space-exploring/README.md

 ```sh
 python generic_deblur.py --image_path imgs/blur_imgs/blur1.png --yml_path options/generic_deblur/default.yml --save_path ./res.png
 ```
-Where `image_path` is the path of the blurry image. `yml_path` is the path of the configuration file.
+where `image_path` is the path of the blurry image. `yml_path` is the path of the configuration file.
 The deblurred image will be saved to `save_path`.

 ![Image deblurring examples](imgs/results/general_deblurring.jpg)